 Personal injury is any physical or mental injury to a person that results from another person's negligence or harmful act.
 Unlike criminal law cases where the government punishes the wrongdoer, personal injury allows the victim to pursue a civil action, called a tort action, against the wrongdoer.
 People come to us to ask questions of our lawyers or to receive a referral to an attorney that is right for their case.
-If you would like our help please contact us.
-For more information on Illinois accident laws please read on.

 A personal injury is also known as a tort.
 Tort actions have three elements: there must be a legal duty between the defendant (the one doing the wrong) and the plaintiff (the person injured); there must be a breach of that duty; and damage (an injury) must occur because of that breach.
 When all three elements take place, a personal injury, or tort, has occurred.
 Liability can be caused by intentional acts, negligence, or strict liability.

 An intentional act occurs when someone, acting deliberately, does something that hurts another person or damages that person's property.
 It doesn't matter if a person doesn't intend to injure another person; all that matters is that they acted deliberately or with complete indifference toward a person's own safety or the safety of others.